montera34/pageonex/README.md

 This summer, we are building a prototype web-based version with the support of the Google Summer of Code programm (GSOC).

-This is a project by Pablo Rey Mazón.
-Ahmd Refat is coding, thanks to GSOC; Sasha Costanza-Chock and Nathan Mathias are giving advice and supporting from the Center for Civic Media at MIT Media Lab.
+This is a project by Pablo Rey Mazón, https://github.com/numeroteca.
+Ahmd Refat, https://github.com/ahmdrefat, is coding, thanks to GSOC; Sasha Costanza-Chock and Nathan Mathias are giving advice and supporting from the Center for Civic Media at MIT Media Lab.

 Check for updates about the project at http://montera34.org/pageonex/ and in Twitter @pageonex